ishanambike/ETL_Application/README.md

 * Start the docker engine.
 * Open a command prompt in the project directory or set the working directory of the command prompt to the project directory.
 * Build the Docker image using the command: “docker build --tag etl_image .”
-* Run the Docker image in a container using the command: “docker run --publish 5000:5000 --env POSTGRES_USER=<username> --env POSTGRES_PASSWORD=<password> --env POSTGRES_DB=<database> etl_image”.
+* Run the Docker image in a container using the command: “docker run --publish 5000:5000 --env POSTGRES_USER=username --env POSTGRES_PASSWORD=password --env POSTGRES_DB=database etl_image”.
 Please replace values for username, password, and database name.
 The values should be case-sensitive.
 Provide the values without enclosing them in quotes.
 * Run the ETL process.
 You can use the command “curl http://localhost:5000/” in a different command prompt or load http://localhost:5000/ in a browser.
 * You should see the message “{"message":"ETL process started"}”
 * Now in a command prompt log into PostgreSQL using the command: “psql -U username”.
 Please provide your username same as the one provided previously.